WCurtG/Shellscripting-info/README.md

-# Shellscripting info
+# Shell scripting 101
- basic info for working with shellscripts
+ basic info for working with shell scripts

+## Make the file.sh executable

+`chmod +x ./file.sh`
+This gives file.sh execution permission for any profile

+`chmod u+x ./file.sh`
+This only gives user permission to execute file.sh

 ## ;
 ; is like having a new line